Hamfish0/AlphaVue/README.md

 # AlphaVue
 Computer science major project

-API key has been removed and changed.
+API key has been removed and changed for security purposes.